 The global tourism industry demands passionate entrepreneurs and leaders with advanced, industry-specific training.
 The Master of Arts in Tourism Management (MATM) program is designed to help you fulfill that demand by empowering you to lead and adapt to change,

 If you have a passion for international travel, sustainable tourism or any other facet of the tourism and hospitality industry, the MATM program can help you acquire the skills and experience to thrive in any number of exciting and highly rewarding career paths.

-Created in collaboration with industry experts, this program will equip you with the leadership tools, advanced knowledge and real-world skills to tackle the most pressing issues and capitalize on the latest trends in global tourism while focusing on building resilience in the community.
+Created in collaboration with industry experts, this program will equip you with the leadership tools, advanced knowledge and real-world skills to tackle the most pressing issues and navigate on the latest trends in global tourism while focusing on building resilience in the community.

 The MATM program is built around three central themes: leadership, marketing, and destination development.
 The course content will expand upon a conceptual foundation in the social sciences, enhancing your personal development and providing unique insights into tourism, both as a sustainable economic engine and a global social phenomenon.
 A variety of engaging electives allow you to customize your educational journey and align it with your desired career path.

 Not everything can be planned for.
 Learn the skills you need to respond, pivot quickly and lead change.
 You’ll examine real-life case studies that showcase different approaches to sustainable tourism development, engage with knowledgeable, highly experienced faculty and learn how to address workplace challenges within tourism and hospitality organizations.
-In the on-campus program, you’ll build valuable industry experience during an overseas field study to a world-renowned international destination.
+In the on-campus program, you’ll have the option to build valuable industry experience during a field study to a world-renowned destination.

-The MATM program is offered in two delivery models: an 20-month on-campus delivery or a two-year blended delivery that combines online, self-directed learning with two one-week residencies on our stunning Victoria campus.
+The two-year MATM program is offered in two delivery models: on-campus delivery or blended delivery that combines online, self-directed learning with two one-week residencies on our stunning Victoria campus.

 If you’re unsure about committing to a master’s level program, Royal Roads also offers a Graduate Certificate in Tourism Management that fully ladders into the MATM program.